eldh/bs-react/README.md

 npm install --save bs-react
 ```

-BsReact is a fork of [ReasonReact](https://reasonml.github.io/reason-react) adapted to work with [Hooks](https://reactjs.org/docs/hooks-intro.html), with Hooks types from [Jared Forsyth](https://github.com/jaredly/hooks-experimental).
+BsReact is a fork of [ReasonReact](https://reasonml.github.io/reason-react) adapted to work with [Hooks](https://reactjs.org/docs/hooks-intro.html) and [Context](https://reactjs.org/docs/context.html).

 Reason React uses the good old `createClass` under the hood.
 BsReact has a simplified api that converts components defined in Reason to plain function components, allowing hooks to be used.